RedBeardLab/rediSQL/README.md

 ## Alpha code

-This is extremelly alpha code, there will be definitely some rough edges and some plain bugs, I really appreciate if you take your time to report those bugs.
+This is extremelly alpha code, there will be definitely some rough edges and some plain bugs.

+I really appreciate if you take your time to report those bugs.

-A lot of possible functionality are not yet implemented, by now it is suppose to work on a single redis instance, in a future will be possible to distributed some functionality of the modules.
+A lot of possible functionalities are not yet implemented.
+By now it is suppose to work on a single redis instance In a future it will be possible to distributed some functionalities of the modules.

 ## Contributing